juluriaj/quickstart-clamav/README.md

 1. Search for _virusscannerfn_ under Rules and click the rule to open
 1. Update the event pattern and update the bucket names and/or event names
    - Learn more about [EventBridge rules here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-log-s3-data-events.html#eb-log-s3-create-rule)
+1. As a best practice, update the event pattern in template.yml accordingly and push the changes to your git repo

 ## Common Issues:
 #### **Error -** CodeBuild fails to download updated antivirus definitions from the internet